elliottslaughter/integrity-checker/README.md

     opportunity for silent data corruption.
 Better to be safe than sorry.

-This tool is designed around an especially stable database format so that if something were to happen, it would be relatively straightforward to recover the contained metadata.
+The tool is designed around an especially stable database format so that if something were to happen, it would be relatively straightforward to recover the contained metadata.